Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 You can confirm this by looking at the `ip` and `expire` query parameters in the URL, which contain the client's IP address and the expiration timestamp respectively.
 While it may be tempting, these values cannot be changed manually to lift these limitations, because their integrity is protected by a special parameter called `sig`.
 Trying to change any of the parameters listed inside `sparams`, without correctly updating the signature, will result in a `403 Forbidden` error as well.

-Either way, the steps outlined so far should be enough to resolve and download streams for most YouTube videos.
-There are a few more things to consider though, which is what I'm going to cover in the following sections.
+In any case, the steps outlined so far should be enough to resolve and download streams for most YouTube videos.
+However, some videos may require a bit of extra work, which is what I'm going to cover in the next section.

 ## Working around content restrictions

-YouTube has an extensive content moderation system, so you may occasionally encounter videos that cannot be played — and, thus, downloaded.
+YouTube has an extensive content moderation system, so you may occasionally encounter videos that cannot be played and, thus, downloaded.
 The two most common reasons for that are:

-- The video is blocked in your country, which happens when it features content that the uploader has not licensed for use in your region.
+- The video is blocked in your country, because it features content that the uploader has not licensed for use in your region.
-- The video is age-gated, which happens when it features content that is not suitable for minors, as determined by YouTube or the uploader themselves.
+- The video is age-gated, because it features content that is not suitable for minors, as determined by YouTube or the uploader themselves.

 The way region-based restrictions work is fairly straightforward — YouTube identifies whether your IP address maps to one of the blocked countries and prohibits access to the video if that's the case.
 There is not much that can be done about it, other than using a VPN to spoof your location.